andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 Then using this app teacher instructed us to scan the QR Code provided by the command `npm run start`.

+# Summary that we studied until now

+- Please install the expo App;
+- Please do this instalation globally: `npm install --global expo-cli`;
+- Please create the expo app: `npx create-expo-app my-app`. **Attention:** is "create-**expo**-app" and not "create-**react**-app;
+- Choose the template, as example "Blank (TypeScript)";
+- Enter in the create directory (`cd my-app`);
+- Run the app: `npm run start`;
+- Now you will can see the app in the browser typing "w" or scan the QR code in the Expo;
+- One comment: please wait the app in the cellphone or tablet be full loaded to see the right content of the app.
+In the beggining I saw an icon, but after the app was loaded I saw a text that was in App.tsx;

 # Links passed in complementary materials section

 [Expo Go](https://expo.dev/go)